What do you do with a KidLit manuscript when you think it might be done? You PITCH IT.

 Pitch Perfect: KidLit Edition is back!
 If you have a draft of a picture book or a book for preteens or teens, and you’re not sure what to do next, Pitch Perfect: KidLit Edition is the perfect opportunity to get direction and industry advice.

 This year, all Pitch Perfect sessions at FOLD Kids Book Fest will take place virtually, so it’s more accessible than ever.

 Check through this list of frequently asked questions and then fill out an application today.

 What is Pitch Perfect?

-Pitch Perfect is a Festival of Literary Diversity (FOLD) event that gives writers with a finished draft or completed manuscript the chance to have an editor or agent review a portion of their manuscript and a query letter, who will provide detailed feedback in a private, one-on-one meeting.
+Pitch Perfect is a Festival of Literary Diversity (FOLD) event that gives writers with a finished draft or completed manuscript the chance to have an editor or agent review a portion of their manuscript and a query letter, and provide detailed feedback in a private, one-on-one meeting.

 The meetings will take place online, at a date and time determined between the participants and their editor or agent facilitator.
-Ideally, all sessions will take place between September 27 – October 4, 2020, the week before FOLD Kids.
+Ideally, all sessions will take place between October 14 – November 12, 2022.

 How do I apply?

 You can apply to Pitch Perfect: KidLit Edition by filling out and submitting the “2022 Pitch Perfect: KidLit Edition Application Form”: https://form.jotform.com/TheFOLD/2022-pitch-perfect-kidlit.
 There will be space for you to upload your manuscript excerpt and query letter as part of the application.
 There is no fee to apply.
 The cost for a manuscript review is $30, which will be collected once an agent or editor has been assigned.